Word count: 652

 forall appears under a type constructor (that is not

-(*), since those have special variance in the compiler).
+(*), since those have special variance in

 Quick Look impredicativity works by doing type checking of applications in two phases: the quick look, which is called so because it’s faster than regular type inference, and the regular type-checking of arguments.